oilstel/direct-aid-ohana/README.md

 ## What is this tool?
-This is a website tool to directly Aid ʻOhana Displaced by Maui Fires.
+This is a website tool to directly Aid ʻOhana displaced by Maui fires.
 This website randomly pairs you with a family to directly support from [this list](https://docs.google.com/spreadsheets/d/1lExatubPl6zvsDcy4qUd3Sv1PvvKrzMhUyOzaKuId0o/htmlview).

 ## Technical info